A Software Verification Project

 int

-, andList[int]
+, andlist[int]

-.
-No other types are allowed. - Function bodies and the main block contain a sequence of statements.
-Functions do not have return values.
+. - Function bodies contain a sequence of statements.
+Only the last

 PRE